Polycystic Ovary Syndrome

 Facts to Know

-- Polycystic ovary syndrome (PCOS) is the most common endocrine disturbance in women of reproductive age, affecting an estimated 5 to 10 percent of all women.
+- Polycystic ovary syndrome (PCOS) is the most common endocrine disturbance in women of reproductive age, affecting an estimated 5 percent to 15 percent of all women.

 - No one knows exactly what causes PCOS, although evidence suggests a definite genetic link to the disorder.